JoaoVitorGazola/Minecraft-egg-hunt-Skript-plugin/README.md

 # Minecraft Egg Hunt Skript plugin

-Minecraft plugin to play a minigame of who gets the ender dragon's egg first.
+Minecraft plugin to play a minigame of who gets the ender dragon's egg first, and keeps it.

 ## 🚀 Setup